sadiapeerzada/AMU-studysphere/README.md

 - Integration with AMU APIs (for timetable, events, etc.)

-Offline mode and cross-platform support
+- Offline mode and cross-platform support

-👩‍💻 About the Creator